HermanL02/WarwickUniversity-Notes/202309/Lab 1.md

 The image of `-AES-128-ECB` has a clear shape of the original image.
 On the contrary, the image of `-AES-128-CBC` has no shape clearly shown.

 ## Difference
-When encrypting the same colour (the same data in a more general case), the`-AES-128-ECB` mode generates the same encryption code, which means it cannot encrypt the patterns of data.
-It is not safe, because some features can still be seen even after the encryption.
+When encrypting the same colour (the same data in a more general case), the`-AES-128-ECB` mode generates the same encryption code, which means it cannot encrypt the patterns of data, and some features can still be seen even after the encryption.
-When encrypting the same data with `-AES-128-CBC` mode instead, it connects each part with the previous block, which prevents the attacker to see the pattern.
+When encrypting the same data with `-AES-128-CBC` mode instead, it connects each part with the previous block, and every round, the encryption key is different, which prevents the attacker to see the pattern and enhance the security.

 # Task 3
 ## 3.1 Results and Screenshots